The Spanish-American War

 - Challenges & Opportunities

 Sample of Challenges & Opportunities

-Therefore you might want to take this opportunity to explore the appropriate bases of American foreign policy.
+You might want to take this opportunity to explore the appropriate basis of American foreign policy.
 To what extent should self-interest guide American policies?
 And what are the self-interests that can be legitimately pursued?
 Protection for foreign markets?
 Access to raw materials abroad?
 Colonial possessions?
 Should American ideals, rather than self-interest, guide American foreign policy?
 What exactly are these ideals?
 Democracy?
 Christianity?
 Capitalism?
 And how aggressively should we attempt to "introduce" these to other people?